snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

   "report": {}
 {% endhighlight %}

+The validation service is also accessible through the Swagger UI.

 <h2><a name="auth">4.
 API authentication</a></h2>

 To restrain access to schemas, we have set up an API key based authentication system.
-Concretely, you will be given a pair of api keys (one with read access and one with read and write access) per organization.
-This api key will have to be provided with each request through an `api_key` HTTP header as shown in the previous examples.
+Concretely, you will be given a pair of API keys (one with read access and one with read and write access) per organization.
+This API key will have to be provided with each request through an `api_key` HTTP header as shown in the previous examples.